rrojan/ai-productathon/README.md

 ## Judging:
 - Showcase & present your product at the end of the time period.
-- The winning team gets goodies (tbd) and *bragging rights*.
+- The winning team gets goodies (tbd) and *bragging rights* 🥳
-- Let's not get too swept away with *vibe coding*, this is a learnathon as much as it is a hackathon
+- Let's not get too swept away with *✨vibe coding✨*, this is a learnathon as much as it is a hackathon

 ## Criteria:
-- Proper AI Usage
+- Proper utilization of AI
+- Real world impact & Practicality
-- Technical Feasibility
+- Technical implementation
-- UX & Usability.
-We are known for our designs!
+- UX & Usability (We are known for our designs!)
-- Relevance to industry and future trends
-- Real world use case (Practicality)
-- Understanding of problem
+- Solution to problem

 ## Essential topics to look into:
 - Interfacing with AI: